2022–23 Florida Panthers season

-The 2022–23 Florida Panthers season is the 29th season for the National Hockey League franchise that was established in 1993.
+The 2022–23 Florida Panthers season was the 29th season for the National Hockey League (NHL) franchise that was established in 1993.
 It is the Panthers' 24th season at FLA Live Arena.
-This will be the Panthers' first season under new head coach Paul Maurice.
+This is the Panthers' first season under new head coach Paul Maurice.
+The Panthers qualified for the playoffs after the Buffalo Sabres and Pittsburgh Penguins each lost their games on April 11, 2023.